 Like cotton, bamboo has great potential to make luxurious and durable newborn clothes.
 Just keep in mind that bamboo likely is grown without the use of pesticides.
 However, it is still possible that harmful substances are used during the manufacturing process.

-Bamboo has antibacterial properties and doesn’t need pest or herbicide during their rapid growth which is an excellent benefit.
-However, the processing and breaking down of the bamboo into fabrics is not automatically done without the use of harmful substances.
+Bamboo has antibacterial properties and doesn’t need pests or herbicides during its rapid growth, which is an excellent benefit.
+However, the processing and breaking down of the bamboo into fabrics is not automatically done without using harmful substances.

 The reason bamboo baby clothes are free of harmful chemicals will result from numerous choices a brand makes.